 - Put the number of words, rounded to the nearest 100, in the right top corner.

-- About halfway down the page, type the name of the story.
+- Skip a few lines, them type the title of the story.

 - Beneath the title, type your name or pen name.

 - Leave a space beneath your name, and begin typing the story.

 - Double-space your manuscript.
 Single spacing does not leave adequate room for editing,

 and makes your story harder to read.
 Indent

 the beginning of each paragraph 1/2 inch; do not put three blank lines between them.